Fenchurch Street railway station: Post-privatisation

-The development of Lakeside Shopping Centre, near Chafford Hundred and Thurrock, increased demand for services from the station.
+The development of Lakeside Shopping Centre in Thurrock, near Chafford Hundred, increased demand for services from the station.
 In 2013, Network Rail announced a £3.4m upgrade creating a third exit on Cooper's Row to make connections with Tower Hill easier.

 In 2019, a planning application was submitted to the City of London (planning authority) for permission to revamp the station building.